-Brief: What are the must have applications for Linux?
-The answer is subjective and it depends on what purposes you have for using desktop Linux.
+Brief: What are the must-have applications for Linux?
+The answer is subjective, and it depends on what purposes you have for using desktop Linux.
 But there are still some essential Linux apps that are more likely to be used by most Linux users.
-Here we’ve listed the best Linux applications that you should have installed on every Linux distribution you use.
+Here, we’ve listed the best Linux applications that you should have installed on every Linux distribution you use.

 In the world of Linux, there are alternatives to everything.
 Choosing a distro?
 There are dozens of them.
 Trying to find a decent music player?
 Lots of alternatives there too.

-But not all of them are built with the same thing in mind – some of them might target minimalism while others might offer tons of features.
+But not all of them are built with the same thing in mind – some of them might target minimalism, while others might offer tons of features.
 Finding the right application for your needs can be quite a confusing and tiresome task.
 Let’s make it a bit easier.

 Essential applications for Linux users

-I’ve put together a list of the essential Linux applications I prefer to use in different categories.
+I’ve put together a list of the essential Linux applications that I prefer to use in different categories.
 I’m not saying that they are the best, but I’ve tried lots of applications in each category and these are the ones I liked the most.
-So you’re more than welcome to mention your favorite applications in the comments section too.
+So, you’re more than welcome to mention your favorite applications in the comments section too.